Neuromuscular Fellowship in the Department of Neurology

 Neuromuscular Medicine Fellowship application requirements: CV, personal statement, 3 letters of recommendation (one of which is from a program director or chair), and an application.

-We have completed recruitment for the July 2012 - 2013 academic year and will begin accepting applications for the July 2013 - 2014 academic year in early 2012.
+We have completed recruitment for the July 2015 - 2016 academic year and will begin accepting applications for the July 2016 - 2017 academic year.